bigmlcom/python/docs/101_cluster.rst

     local_cluster.centroid({"petal length": 4, "sepal length": 2,
                             "petal width": 1, "sepal witdh": 3})

-And if you want find out locally the associated centroids for all the rows in a CSV file (first line should contain the field headers):
+And if you want to find out locally the associated centroids for all the rows in a CSV file (first line should contain the field headers):